Content created: 2012-06-25

 Like the wind that blows where it wills, genius oft appears where it is least expected.
 Huìnéng … is one of such cases.
 He is assuredly one of the superlative geniuses that China has ever produced.
 (Wu 1967:56)

-For purposes of the kinds of classes I teach, this short autobiography is a useful demonstration of the process of sudden enlightenment so central to Dhyāna thinking, but it also has a number of interesting subtexts:
+For purposes of the kinds of classes I have taught, this short autobiography is a useful demonstration of the process of sudden enlightenment so central to Dhyāna thinking, but it also has a number of interesting subtexts:

 - For another, it is a window on surprisingly bitter intra-clergy rivalries which even the best positioned monks seem powerless to do much about.